Protests and fundraising party rub shoulders in Ferguson, Missouri

 National Guard Humvees were parked up and down the street, but in a small sign of returning normality a crowd of drinkers gathered for a Thanksgiving-eve fundraising party for local first responders that featured loud rock music, free-flowing beer, and plastic table-top pugilism.

-"The people of Ferguson love our police and firefighters!" a bar worker shouted over the PA system to loud applause from the revellers, who were all white.
+"The people of Ferguson love our police and firefighters!" a bar worker shouted over the PA system to loud applause from the revelers, who were all white.

 Knowles, who is white, is mayor of this St. Louis suburb where about two thirds of the population of 21,000 people are black.
 Tensions over the death of 18-year-old Michael Brown on Aug.
 9 flared into riots after Monday's decision by a grand jury not to bring criminal charges against the police officer who shot him, Darren Wilson.